jennaristila/jennaristila.github.io/en/2_bio.md

 Ristilä performs regularly as a soloist, accompanist and chamber musician.
 Her passion is vocal music, because the variety of possible projects with singers is so huge.
 In 2014 Ristilä released a Christmas cd with coloratura soprano Johanna Lehesvuori, and in 2015 they were finalists in Helsinki Lied -competition.
 With ESMO ry, lead by Joonas Asikainen, Ristilä has performed opera in Eastern Finland: 2014 Telephone opera by Menotti received praise, and last summer it was Humperdinck's Hensel and Gretel's turn.

 Currently Ristilä studies opera coaching at the Sibelius Academy, is the artistic director of Start-up Opera, and teaches at [Keski-Vantaa Music School](http://kevamo.com/) and Tuusulan Kansalaisopisto.
-The ongoing winter also includes chamber music, opera, Christmas concerts and studying Italian.
-Despite all this, she is determined to buy Christmas presents on time.
+Spring also contains chamber music, planning concerts for the summer and hunting down the perfect recipe for bread.

 <br/>